Year ending 31 July 2025

 The University does not tolerate modern slavery or human trafficking in any part of its business or its supply chain.

-As part of our work to identify and mitigate risk we:
+As part of our work to identify and mitigate risk, we:

 - Ensure that we have robust staff recruitment processes in place

-- Have policies setting out how this issue is addressed within the business by members of staff, including a whistle blowing policy
+- Have policies setting out how this issue is addressed within the business by members of staff, including a whistleblowing policy

-- Ensure that the University's partner institutions, Agents and Consultants comply with our values and our Collaborative partnership Agreements include an obligation on our Partners to raise with us concerns or suspicions about modern slavery or human trafficking and to take similar steps with regard to their own supply chain
+- Ensure that the University's partner institutions, agents and consultants comply with our values, and our collaborative partnership agreements include an obligation on our partners to raise with us concerns or suspicions about modern slavery or human trafficking and to take similar steps with regard to their own supply chain

 - Require our new and continuing partners to agree to, and to ensure that their sub-contractors and supply chain agree with the Ethical Trading Initiative Base Code (ETI Base Code), an internationally recognised code of labour practice, together with any anti-slavery measures notified by the University.